First published in 2008. Last updated: 4th August 2020.

 The autumn 1982 article mentioned that captions for network identification would be added to the test card via separate integral digital generators.
 However, during its first few months of on-air use, the new electronic test card was broadcast without a channel identification caption.
-A rather crude, temporary solution eventually materialised.
+A rather crude, temporary solution eventually materialised (the first image below).
 However, it wasn’t long before they were replaced by the proper channel logos.

 There was a minor glitch with the channel logos, when they were first added: they weren’t vertically centred between the white lines above/below them.
-This was addressed in 1985, but, unfortunately, for BBC Two, the horizontally centring was knocked off slightly.
-The change is apparent when comparing the above stills, from late-1984 and mid-1989.
+This was addressed in 1985, but, unfortunately, for BBC Two, the horizontal centring was knocked off slightly.
+The change is apparent when comparing image two and three above, from late-1984 and mid-1989 respectively.

 The electronic Test Card F was a revelation, as it was perfectly linear and had a flat grey background, unlike the old slides, which always had a bit of shading.
 Digitising an image was quite difficult in those days and rather than try to scan the original photo again, the BBC’s research department (who created the electronic version) worked with the computer graphics workshop at TV Centre and grabbed an image of the current test card slide on Quantel Paintbox.
 They took the data file back to their base at Kingswood and incorporated the central picture into the computer-generated pattern.

 However, so that there was a clean and precisely-defined white circle around the picture, they had to zoom in a little to hide the old one (circle) on the slide.
 Despite their best efforts, the picture on the electronic test card always looked a little desaturated (pale).